japt-epj/HUNTeR/README.md

 HUNTeR relies on docker-compose for setting up the entire application environment.
 We have prepared a separate repository for supplying a standalone docker-compose configuration: [HUNTeR-Deploy](https://github.com/japt-epj/HUNTeR-Deploy).
 You can download the compose file or clone the directory.

+## Prerequisites
+Docker and docker-compose must be installed.
+Familiarity using these tools will help in creating a sensible productive deployment environment.

 ## Quick setup

 `$ git clone git@github.com:japt-epj/HUNTeR-Deploy.git`